updated on:

 Table with webpages' metrics

-If website visitors don't take expected actions (leave contact data, subscribe, or purchase) and drop off a sales funnel on their way to checkout, more likely they have some difficulties interacting with a product.
-Then the redesign goal may be a customer journey enhancement, which should result in conversion growth
+If website visitors don't take expected actions (leave contact data, subscribe, or purchase) and drop off a sales funnel on their way to checkout, it's more likely that they have some difficulties interacting with a product.
+The redesign may be a good opportunity to improve the customer journey.
+Conversion issues usually reflect deeper UX misalignment, requiring you to conduct a full revisit.

 Step 5: Define your redesign budget

-The typical way of getting your target audience’s portrait is by creating so-called customer (or buyer) personas based on psychographic data and jobs these ideal customers need to be done.
+The typical way of getting your target audience's portrait is by creating so-called customer (or buyer) personas based on psychographic data and the jobs these ideal customers need to get done.

 According to the research Google conducted some years ago, people have four main intents when surfing the internet: “I want to know,” “I want to go,” “I want to do,” and “I want to buy.”